-Since 1984, third- and fourth-grade students from Loudoun County and neighboring areas have been recreating a school day in 1880 by taking on the roles of the African-American children who actually attended the school at that time.
+Since 1984, fourth grade students from Loudoun County, Virginia and surrounding areas have been recreating a school day in 1880 by taking on the roles of the African-American children who actually attended school at that time.

-The Foundation’s Second Street School Living History program, developed with the help of the National Endowment for the Humanities, fosters an appreciation of the opportunities and limitations faced by black children in a segregated one-room school.
-Recitation, seat work with slates and copy books, memory exercises, and a spelling bee are part of the two-hour school “day.”
+The program, developed with the help of the National Endowment for the Humanities, fosters an appreciation of the opportunities and limitations faced by black children in a segregated one-room school.
+Recitation, seat exercises, and a spelling bee are part of the two-hour school “day.”

 Waterford Foundation volunteers take on the identities of the teacher, Miss Aura Nickens, and her assistant, Miss Lizzie Simms.
-The program reaches some 1,500 young scholars during a five-week fall session and a nine-week spring term each year.
+The program reaches some 1,000 young scholars during a five-week fall session and a nine-week spring term.

-Teachers: documents to prepare your classes for their Second Street School are available for download from this page.
+Teachers: Visit the Teachers’ Page (password needed) to access documents to prepare your classes for their Second Street School program.